vercel/next.js/errors/empty-object-getInitialProps.md

 #### Why This Error Occurred

 In one of your page components you added a `getInitialProps` that returned an empty object.
-This is de-optimizes automatic prerendering.
+This de-optimizes automatic prerendering.
 If you **meant** to do this and understand the **consequences** you can ignore this message as it is only shown in development.

 #### Possible Ways to Fix It